benmarte/wres-sk/README.md

 If your ajax request URL looks like this `http://localhost:1337/users` in your code it should look like this `/api/users` any call made to your backend server should be prepended with **/api** webpack will then forward this request to your backend server.

+##How to lint your source files
+`npm run lint`

+Will run eslint on all your js/jsx files inside the src directory.
+If you use Sublime Text 3 and would like to lint your code follow [this tutorial](https://medium.com/@dan_abramov/lint-like-it-s-2015-6987d44c5b48#.y7kt7x4qa) Sublime should auto detect the .eslintrc file and apply the linting rules.

+Let me know if you find any issues, happy deving.